Ayist14/Ayist14/README.md

 ---

 In fact, Snap<em>!</em> is a great and meaningful language (Yes, I called it "language", not "editor" or "toy") because it depends on many features directly which are also serious in text-based language.
-Although it's very slow and unpopular, if you learn it very deeply, you'll admire the prefect designs between graphics and abstract things, and fall into love with it.
+Although it's very slow and unpopular, if you learn it very deeply, you'll admire the designs between graphics and abstract things, and fall into love with it.

 *To be continued*